elecfreaks/learn-en/microbitKit/Nezha_Inventor_s_kit_for_microbit/Nezha_Inventor_s_kit_for_microbit_case_04.md

 # Case 04: Mini Table Lamps

 ## Introduction

-To make a mini table lamp with a micro:bit.
+Use micro:bit to make a mini desk lamp, and control the LED light to turn on or off through a crash sensor.

 ![](./images/case_04_01.png)